Aranyalma2/claycast/README.md

 - 🔧 **Final Hardware Assembly** *(In Progress)*
   Development and deployment of production-ready, dedicated hardware.

 - 🚀 **Human-Machine Interface (HMI)** *(In Testing)*
-  Implementation of a ~7-inch touchscreen graphical interface.
-  Will include game mode selection, fire control, and data logging functionality.
+  - Game customizability, fire control, data logging
+  - Ammo monitoring with alarms
+  - Controls up to 10 clay throwers

 ## 🔀 Alternative use

-Create a Modbus RTU bridge over the air with 2 or more **```Controllers```**.
+Create a Modbus RTU bridge over the air with 2 or more **Controllers**.
 However, radio medium usage is not controlled, so it is easy to cause interference.
 Incidentally it does not include any error detection and/or correction, leaving everything to the application layer protocol.
 Not ready for any production usage.

 ---

 ## 📜 License

-This project is under MIT License.
-For more details, see the [LICENSE](LICENSE.md) file.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE.md) file for details.

 ---

 ## 🤝 Contributions

-Made with :heart: by <a href="https://github.com/Aranyalma2" target="_blank">Aranyalma2</a>
+Made with ❤️ by <a href="https://github.com/Aranyalma2" target="_blank">Aranyalma2</a>

-This is a self maintained project, but feel free to use and modify it on your own.
-I listen to mistakes and advice.
+This is a self-maintained project.
+Feel free to use, fork, or modify it.
+Feedback and suggestions are always welcome!